MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/simplified-signup/admin-invite-business-standard.md

 description: "Invite users to join Microsoft 365 Business Standard organization"
 ---

-# Invite users to a Microsoft 365 business subscription (Admin)
+# Invite users to a Microsoft 365 for business subscription (Admin)

 > [!IMPORTANT]
 > These steps apply to Microsoft 365 Business Standard, Microsoft 365 Business Basic and Microsoft 365 Apps for business.